 The article covers several additional points of interest regarding apps, but the takeaway is that it’s time to think about how to use apps to best serve customers.
 There’s also an opportunity to explore what other economies apps can provide.
 People are using them, so offering them will become a differentiator in the burgeoning mobile world.

 Read full article: [no longer available]

-We’ve all heard that Asia is the world’s up-and-coming economic force.
-But have we heard anything about how Asians see themselves in the world economy?
-Mark Hurst, who writes the Creative Good newsletter and recently returned from a lengthy trip to Southeast Asia, offers a few very interesting observations that should remind us that, if it’s true that market leaders generally stop innovating and become stagnant, the same can also be true for nations.
+Asia is often touted to be an up-and-coming economic power.
+But we haven’t heard much about how Asians see themselves in the world economy.
+Mark Hurst, who writes the Creative Good newsletter and recently returned from a lengthy trip to Southeast Asia, offers some very interesting observations that should make us ask: if it’s true that market leaders generally stop innovating and become stagnant, can the same also be true for nations.
 Says Mark,

 It’s hard to overestimate the feeling of energy, expansion, investment, and activity that pervades the region.
 As the US economy stagnates, money has flooded into southeast Asia trying to find better investment yield – and the aggressive work ethic of the region (long hours, highly competitive, focus on results) has been happy to make use of that investment.

-Makes one wonder, can Americans imagine what the world’s economic landscape will look like in 20 years?
+It makes one wonder, can Americans imagine what the world’s economic landscape will look like in 20 years?
 In 10 years?
-And are these seismic shifts simply inevitable?
+And are such seismic shifts simply inevitable?